yishi/Deep-Learning-Series-in-Python/README.md

 **Summary:**

-Classifying MNIST digits get best test error 1.65% by using Multi-Layer Perceptron, but training the model spend nearly six hours in my laptop on CPU.
+Classifying MNIST digits get best test error *1.65%* by using Multi-Layer Perceptron, but training the model spend nearly *six hours* in my laptop on CPU.

-In my exercise, classifying MNIST digits using Logistic Regression, have best test error 7.5%, but training the model only spend 20.4 second in the same computer on CPU.
+In my exercise, classifying MNIST digits using Logistic Regression, have best test error *7.5%*, but training the model only spend *20.4 second* in the same computer on CPU.

 **Tiny improve in test error, need more capacity or knoweledge and time.**
 > No free lunch.